LordByku/signal-mitm/README.md

 *Note:* If you are running a Linux VM on a Windows host, please refer to the following [additional documentation](setup/Hypervisor_bridging.md) to bridge the AP into your guest.

-Once you've found the name of the new interface set it in the config file for the parameter `ap.interface`.
+Once you've found the name of the new interface set it in the config file for the parameter `ap.iface`.

 #### (optional) Configuring kea